-The Supplemental Data expands on the data provided in Cancer Facts & Figures by providing additional statistics by state and age group.
-This data can be used as a resource for cancer control planning, as well as to address questions from media or constituents about new cancer diagnoses and deaths.
-Divisions are encouraged to share this information with staff and volunteers, and to use it with state and local officials, the media, and other public health and advocacy groups in local communities.
+This supplemental data set provides additional statistics by state and age group, as well as lifetime probability of developing and dying from cancer for additional sites.
+This data can be used as a resource for cancer control planning, as well as to address questions from the media or constituents about new cancer diagnoses and deaths.
+Divisions are encouraged to share this information with staff and volunteers, and to use it with state and local officials, reporters, and other public health and advocacy groups in local communities.

-The most requested tables and figures from Cancer Facts & Figures 2010 have been assembled in an electronic format (PDF) to make it easy for you to use them.
-Please note all graphic material should credit the American Cancer Society, Cancer Facts & Figures 2010.
+The most requested tables and figures from Cancer Facts & Figures 2011 have been assembled in an electronic format (PDF) to make it easy for you to use them.
+Please note that all graphic material should credit the American Cancer Society, Cancer Facts & Figures 2011.

 A presentation from the American Cancer Society reporting the estimated numbers of cancer cases and deaths in 2011 as well as current cancer incidence, mortality, and survival statistics and information on risk factors and early detection.